thinknathan/defold-prng/README.md

 -- Set the seed.
 Must be an integer. prng.set_seed(12345)

--- Generate a random float between 0 and 1
+-- Generate a random float between 0 and 1.
 local randomFloat = prng.rand_float()

--- Generate a random integer between 0 and the maximum you provide local randomInt = prng.rand_int(5)
+-- Generate a random integer between 0 and the maximum you provide. local randomInt = prng.rand_int(5)

 -- Flips a coin.
+Returns 0 or 1.
 local coinFlip = prng.coin()

 -- Get a card suit.
+Returns 0, 1, 2, or 3.
 local randomCardSuit = prng.suit()

 -- Roll one or more dice.
 local dice = prng.dice(1, 8)

+-- Rolls twice and takes the higher result.
+More likely to return 1 than 0. local success = prng.advantage()

+-- Rolls twice and takes the lower result.
+More likely to return 0 than 1. local success = prng.disadvantage()
 ```

 ## Installation